 6. Support people with mental disorders at work

 Because of the stigma associated with these disorders, leaders need to make sure that affected employees feel supported.
-It’s the organization’s responsibility to help these employees in dealing with their issue and receiving proper treatment.
+It’s the organization’s responsibility to help these employees in dealing with their issues and receiving proper treatment.

 Policies should be implemented to identify distress signals like performance issues, harmful use of alcohol and substances, poor work attendance, and frequent illnesses.

 7. Show buy-in from company leadership

 Any important change in the organization will not be adopted if its leaders don’t show the way.

 It must start by listening to employees, especially those who are most vocal about workplace issues.
 It also helps to become aware of what actions other similar companies have taken to improve their work environment.
 You can learn from how these actions can be adapted to your particular case without reinventing the wheel.